The 7 best Payment Gateway Providers and Services in Australia for 2026

 GoCardless specialises in Direct Debit through Australia's BECS system.
 Instead of card payments, customers authorise you to pull payments directly from their bank account on agreed dates.

 This works well for subscription businesses and recurring payments, but can also be used for one-off payments.
-Once the Direct Debit mandate is set up, payments happen automatically without manual authorisation each time.
-This reduces churn from expired cards.
+Once the Direct Debit mandate is set up, payments happen automatically without you having to approve each one.
+This can reduce churn from expired cards.

-The platform integrates with Xero and QuickBooks for automatic payment reconciliation.
-Fees start at 1% + 40c AUD for domestic payments.
-GoCardless supports collections in eight currencies with FX conversion, but you can't hold multi-currency balances.2
+GoCardless integrates with Xero and QuickBooks for automatic payment reconciliation.
+Fees start at 1% + A$0.40c for domestic payments.
+GoCardless supports collections from 30+ countries with FX conversion powered by Wise, but you can't hold multi-currency balances.

 Pros